Emanuele

 Dr. Emanuele Viterbo was awarded a NATO Advanced

-Fellowship in 1997 from the Italian National Research Council.
-His main
+Fellowship in 1997 from the Italian National Research Council, the

 channels, algebraic coding theory, algebraic space-time coding, digital